This Is Colour

-This Is Colour are a progressive power groove band from Suffolk, UK.
+This Is Colour are an English progressive power groove band from Suffolk, England.
 They are currently unsigned but have a previous release, No Brainer, through Thirty Days of Night Records.

 History

 Formation (2005)

 This Is Colour formed in the summer of 2005, out of previous projects from the original members, Tom Cronin, Luke Truman, Keir Atkinson, Nicholas Cheshire and Elliot Bowes Shaves.
 They played their first show on 17 October 2005 at Zest in Ipswich, Suffolk, UK.
 Their now current vocalist, Dean Ceconi, bass player Jon Mcginn and drummer, Sean Griffin all attended this show.

-Early Years (2005-2008)
+Early years (2005–2008)

 This Is Colour recorded their first demo First Steps (2005 demo) at West Suffolk College, Bury St Edmunds, Suffolk, this recording was never physically released and only three of the tracks made it to the band's Myspace page (This Is Colour's main outlet for publicity at the time).
 The demo has since leaked, but even with intense Google searching, it is still hard to come by.
 Their first actual release, A Brief Demonstration, recorded in Jason Naylor's shed, Glemsford, Suffolk, UK, was released in 2007.
 A Brief Demonstration grabbed the attention of promoters all over the UK, This Is Colour toured extensively, playing with the likes of Taking Back Sunday, Underoath, The Black Dahlia Murder, Your Demise and Architects.
 A Brief Demonstration also caught the attention of Thirty Days of Night Records, who later released This Is Colour's first studio album, No Brainer in 2009.